serrif/website/_posts/2019-07-29-a-more-informative-website.md

 Having separate pages for frequently asked questions, or separating useful support forms didn't go along with that mission.

 ### What's changing?
-The biggest change for support is the introduction of the [help center](https://novelmc.net/help).
-Everything is in one place, from frequently asked questions to support forms, the help center has it all.
+The biggest change for support is the introduction of the [help portal](https://novelmc.net/help).
+Everything is in one place, for any question you could have.

-We're also updating the URLs of pages within various centers to help members understand where information is.
-All pages that are within the [help center](https://novelmc.net/help) have a /help/ permalink before the page.
-The same is true for the [information center](https://novelmc.net/info), just with a /info/ permalink.
+Some other changes are also ones that are only for appearances, though.
+Some examples include our site footer, with the addition of a new column and color scheme, or how staff members display on the [team page](https://novelmc.net/team).

 #### Everything else
 A lot of our content is being updated to focus on its flow, and to use more simplistic language, too.

-Some other changes are also ones that are only for appearances, though.
-Some examples include our site footer, with the addition of a new column and color scheme, or how staff members display on the [team page](https://novelmc.net/team).

 Any further changes to the site is updated on our Discord server.
-Take a look over at the [`#support`](https://novelmc.net/info/docs/#channels) channel if you haven't already.
+Take a look over at the [`#support`](https://novelmc.net/docs/#channels) channel if you haven't already.